cdot/Hotpot/README.md

 DS18x20 temperature sensors use a 1-wire bus that allows multiple sensors to be daisy-chained on a single GPIO pin.
 GPIO 18 (header pin
 12) is the pin used in all the examples.
-Whatever pin you choose has to be set in `/boot/config.txt` as follows:
+Hotpot uses the (deprecated) `sysfs` interface to talk to the one-wire bus, which is configured in `/boot/config.txt` as follows:

 ```
 # 1-wire settings
 dtoverlay=w1-gpio,gpiopin=18
 ```
+(If you have issues with using multiple sensors on one GPIO pin, you can always allocate a second GPIO pin.
+Just add another `dtoverlay` line.)

 Add the following to `/etc/modules-load.d/modules.conf` (or the appropriate alternative on your distribution) to load the drivers on boot.